AvihaiV/Her-Story/README.md

 # Her-Story

-Helping the Women of Jerusalem to express their creativity and knowledge to the world.
+Helping the Alumni of HaYerushalmit stay in touch with one another.

 (See also:rRecommended [checklist](https://github.com/ddbeck/readme-checklist/blob/master/checklist.md) for a README)